 The Realme X sells for a very competitive price

 The Realme X is sold in China for a price of 1499/1599/1799 yuan (195/205/235 euros) for models equipped with 4/64, 6/64 and 8/128GB, respectively.
 The price tag for the European market is not known because the smartphone, for now, cannot be purchased in Europe, but the brand's plan is to bring it to Europe and other markets.

 A design in keeping with current trends

 There are two physical keys: a power button on the right and volume control on the left.
-On the right side, there is also a tray that can accommodate two SIM cards.
+On the right side, there is also a tray that can accommodate two SIM cards (no, no microSD).
 There is a mini-jack for headphones along the lower edge followed by a speaker and the USB Type-C port.

 Even if it is thicker than other devices, it still fits well in your hand

 Along the top edge is a hidden surprise: the selfie camera pops up (sort of like on the Vivo NEX S)!
 It's a solution adopted by several brands including, not surprisingly, also by OPPO on the most recent OPPO Reno.
 The two brands are in fact close, a bit like Huawei and Honor.

 The phone is not slippery thanks to the choice of the plastic shell and it is easy to handle and solid.
 It weighs 191 grams.
 The Realme X is, in my opinion, a successful smartphone in terms of design and even if compare it to other devices, it sits well in my hand with its dimensions of 161.3x76.1x8.6mm.

 A notch-less display and integrated fingerprint reader